Unboxed-Software/solana-course/content/durable-nonces.md

 An important edge case to be aware of is that even if a transaction fails for any reason other than the nonce advance instruction, the nonce will still advance.
 This feature is designed for security purposes, ensuring that once a user signs a transaction and it fails, they don't have to worry about it anymore, and it cannot be held against them.

-Consider this scenario: you sign a transaction to transfer 3 SOL from your wallet to make a purchase, but then you realize you don't have enough SOL.
-In this case, you might decide you no longer want to make the purchase.

-For regular transactions, this wouldn't be a problem since the transaction would expire in a minute, and it couldn't be submitted anymore.
-However, for a durable transaction, which never expires, if the nonce did not advance, the merchant could potentially wait until you have enough SOL in your wallet and then submit the transaction.

-To prevent such situations, the system program is designed to ensure that the nonce advances even if the transaction fails.
-This means you would have to sign the transaction again.

 The following code demonstrates this use case.
 We will attempt to create a durable transaction to transfer 50 SOL from the payer to the recipient.
 However, the payer doesn't have enough SOL for the transfer, so the transaction will fail, but the nonce will still advance.

 ```ts